Cledersonbc/tic-tac-toe-minimax/README.md

 </p>

 ## What is Minimax?
 Minimax is a artificial intelligence applied in two player games, such as tic-tac-toe, checkers, chess and go.
-This games are known as zero-sum games, because in a mathematical representation: one player wins (+1) and other player loses (-1) or both of anyone not win (0).
+This games are known as zero-sum games, because in a mathematical representation: one player wins (+1) and other player loses (-1) or both of anyone not to win (0).

 ## How does it works?
 The algorithm search, recursively, the best move that leads the *Max* player to win or not lose (draw).
 It consider the current state of the game and the available moves at that state, then for each valid move it plays (alternating *min* and *max*) until it finds a terminal state (win, draw or lose).